 Whether you take collagen as a capsule or powder is a matter of personal preference, but Bare Biology Skinful marine collagen comes only as a powder.

 We believe powder form is best because it’s so versatile.
 You can add the powder to almost anything you can think of, with favourites including smoothies, juices, coffee and water.
 Want to get even more creative?
-Try making collagen omelettes or ice lollies.
+Try adding it to overnight oats or baking with it!

 These clever ways of taking collagen are impossible with a capsule.
 It would mean splitting one open which is messy and wasteful, as you lose a lot of the product in the process.